-7.1 ELECTRIC FAN ASSISTED WALL HEATERS
+8.1 ELECTRIC FAN ASSISTED WALL HEATERS

-An electric wall heater is used for space heating.
-These heaters have small fans in them to circulate the air over an electric heating element.
-The heater was inspected and tested.
-The heater is properly installed and is functional.
-The model number was obscured and not determined.
+Electric wall heaters are used for space heating.
+The heaters have small fans in them to circulate the air over an electric heating element.
+Each heater was inspected and tested.
+The heaters are properly installed and are functional.

-This type of heater must be cleaned annually.
+These heaters must be cleaned annually.
 An accumulation of dust inside this type of heater is a fire hazard.
-To clean the heater, turn off the power at the circuit breaker panel then remove the cover from the front of the heater.
+To clean the heaters, turn off the power at the circuit breaker panel then remove the cover from the front of the heater.
 Use a paint brush to loosen the dirt and then vacuum it up.